 Employers spend roughly $5.71 per hour an employee worked for these optional benefits, according to BLS data.
 This figure amounts to roughly 21% of total employee compensation.

 Another expense to watch out for is the Cadillac Tax, a tax on high-value health care plans that could go into effect in 2022.
 Coverage providers would have to pay an excise tax of as much as 40% on the value of health insurance benefits that exceeds $11,200 for self-only plans and $30,150 for full family coverage plans.

 Determine Costs of Benefits Versus Costs of Penalties

 The next step of forecasting a non-salary budget is to review the benefits package the company currently provides to its employees.
 A human resources department needs to determine if the package is sufficient for its employees or if something needs to be replaced or added.

-Other aspects of a benefits package include paid time-off from work, 401(k) retirement savings plans, flexible spending accounts, voluntary benefit programs, bonuses and commissions, wellness perks, and much more.
-All of these items do not have to be offered by the company, but should be considered when putting together a budget for employee benefits for the coming year.
+As optional benefits, none of these items have to be offered by the company but should be considered when putting together a comprehensive budget for employee benefits for the coming year.

-Once the employee benefit budget has been created, it then needs to be presented to the person in the company who has the final say over the budget—be it an HR prime or one of the executives of the company.
+Once the employee benefits budget has been created, it can be presented to the person in the company who has the final say over the budget—be it an HR prime or one of the executives of the company.
 They will review the budget, make any additions or subtractions, and then sign off on it so that the new-and-improved benefits package can be used by employees in the coming year.